Anchorage’s Kincaid park is a popular family destination for its sandy surface and beautiful views.

 3. Pack out anything you bring in.
 No trash cans are available, so if you are planning a picnic (highly recommended), make sure you bring bags for the garbage.

 4. Savor the view.
-To the east is the Coastal Wildlife Refuge and Seward Highway, with the Chugach Mountains in the background.
+To the east is the Anchorage Coastal Wildlife Refuge and Seward Highway, with the Chugach Mountains in the background.
 In front of you, Cook Inlet and the Alaska Range.
 To the north, Mt.
-Susitna (Sleeping Lady), and mountains Foraker and McKinley.
+Susitna (Sleeping Lady), and mountains Foraker and Denali.
 This is Alaska, people, so take a minute to appreciate your present circumstances.